2002 Malaysian Grand Prix: Race

-The stewards awarded Montoya a drive-through penalty on lap eight for "causing an avoidable collision," the first time such a penalty had been levied on a Formula One driver since the FIA introduced it to replace the ten-second stop-and-go penalties.
+The stewards perceived Montoya to be at fault for the collision with Michael Schumacher.
+They imposed a drive-through penalty on Montoya on lap eight for "causing an avoidable collision," the first time such a penalty had been levied on a Formula One driver since the FIA introduced it to replace the ten-second stop-and-go penalties.
 He took the penalty two laps later and fell to ninth, losing approximately 20 seconds.
 Trulli entered the pit lane on lap ten with overheating.
 The sidepods were cleared, but the car continued to overheat and lose power.
 He was pushed into the garage and retired to prevent more damage to the Renault.
 Panis pulled over onto the grass after his clutch failed, forcing him to retire on the same lap.
 By lap 13, Michael Schumacher had moved to 12th place after passing Irvine and Villeneuve.
 Coulthard began slowing due to a worsening misfire, causing his engine to run on nine cylinders on the same lap, and he was passed by Heidfeld on the pit lane straight the next lap for fourth.
 He then dropped behind Button and Salo before being summoned to the garage by Mercedes technicians to retire on lap 15.
 Meanwhile, Michael Schumacher passed Massa for 11th place before battling Bernoldi for tenth, overtaking him two laps later.

 The first round of pit stops commenced on lap 20.
-Ralf Schumacher ran a one-stop plan whereas Barrichello used a two-stop strategy.
+Ralf Schumacher ran a one-stop plan whereas Barrichello was on a two-stop strategy.
 Heidfeld and Michael Schumacher made their first pit stops for fuel and tyres.
 Barrichello made his first pit stop from the lead at the conclusion of the next lap.
 The stop lasted 6.6 seconds because his team were short filling him and he rejoined the race in third, behind Räikkönen.
 Bernoldi stopped on the circuit at turn nine with a fuel pick-up issue that forced him to retire on lap 22.
 This prompted the waving of yellow flags, as marshals moved Bernoldi's car off the track.
 Barrichello was chasing Räikkönen for second place when Räikkönen's engine failed, sending smoke billowing from the back of his McLaren as he braked for the final turn on lap 25.
 Räikkönen entered the garage and retired.
 This promoted the yet-to-stop Button to third.